drbfraser/CRADLE-Android/ONBOARDING.md

 If it's not listed, click **"Download JDK"** and select JetBrains Runtime 17.

 > **Why this matters:** An external JDK (e.g., Oracle JDK) installed on your system can conflict with the build.
 This is the most common setup failure.
+See [Troubleshooting](#18-troubleshooting) for more.

 ### Step 5: Set Up Git Pre-Push Hooks